archerfrank/Hands-On-Microservices-with-Spring-Boot-and-Spring-Cloud/Chapter11/readme.md

 ## Use Open ID Auth

 1. Open the URL, https://auth0.com, in your browser.
+I used github to login.

 2. Click on the SIGN UP button: